t-shama/keda-dashboard/OVERVIEW.md

 ### ReplicaDisplay

 The `ReplicaDisplay` is essentially a bar graph created with the [nivo](https://github.com/plouc/nivo) library.
-I chose it because it was open-source and because it had extensive documentation that was very easy to follow.
+I chose it because it was open-source and because it had extensive documentation that was easy to follow.
 Documentation on the nivo bar graph can be found [here](https://nivo.rocks/bar/).

 The `ReplicaDisplay` has to make its own API call to get logs and parse through them for logs emitting metrics about the replica count.
 For now it displays the replica count of the last 50 minutes.
 One issue I had was determining what was the best way to represent the replica count would be.
 Although I for now pull directly from the replica count at each timestamp, if you wanted to capture the number of logs every past 5 minutes, `getMetricsFromLogs` might have to be changed to either get a log emitted after every 5 minutes, or get all the logs in a 5 minute timespan and calculate the average.

 Another issue with the replica display is that because there are so many timestamps, the labels end up crowding the x-axis.
-While it's possible to space out ticks on the y-axis, nivo does not seem to have the same thing for the x-axis.
+While it's possible to space out ticks on the y-axis, nivo does not seem to have the same configurable property for the x-axis.